Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/common-traits.md

 -------

-Markers are special traits that describe intrinsic properties of types, that is they relate to what you might call the core essence of the data within the type.
+Markers are special traits that describe intrinsic properties of types, that is they relate to what you might call the core essence of the type.

 ### Sized